SEMA – Your platform partner for Timber Construction

 2013

-Version V14-1 launches, showing SEMA’s commitment to keeping its software up to date.
+Launch of version V14-1, showing SEMA’s commitment to always keep its software up to date.

 2011-2012

-SEMA expands into America and China, adding a Chinese language version to its lineup.
+SEMA expands into America and China, adding a Chinese language version to its program.

 2009

-SEMA marks its 25th anniversary with version 11.0 and opens a new office in Château Gontier, France.
+SEMA celebrates its 25th anniversary with version 11.0 and opens a new office in Château Gontier, France.

 2007

-SEMA Italia SRL is established to boost its European presence, and the website is modernised with better visuals.
+SEMA Italia SRL is established to boost its European presence, and the website is modernised with better visual elements.

 2004

-Celebrating 20 years, SEMA achieves record sales of over 5.5 million Euros.
+SEMA celebrates its 20th anniversary with a record sales of over 5,5 million Euros.

 2003

-SEMA sets a new standard with Future V9, introducing advanced visualisation tech for timber construction.
+SEMA sets a new standard with Future V9, introducing advanced visualisation technology for timber construction.

 2001

-SEMA France SARL is launched to meet the growing French market demand.
+SEMA France SARL is founded to meet the growing French market demand.

 2000

-SEMA debuts its V8 program family at the Holzbau und Ausbau trade fair.
+SEMA introduces its V8 program family at the Holzbau und Ausbau trade fair.

 1997